Gr1ff1th/Third-Guardian/README.md

 # Third-Guardian
-An open world RPG game.<br>
+Scripts for an open world RPG game.
-I only store the scripts here for now.